 Biology Informs Strategy

 Every population is different:

-The differences between populations were also very easy to perceive.
-Also from the genetic data gathered from this project, we learned that the two major populations differed from each other, and the collections from each population had a strong fidelity to where they originated.
+Differences between populations are very apparent through these studies.
+Also from the genetic data gathered from these projects, we learned that populations differ from each other, and the collections from each population have a strong fidelity to where they originated.

 Patrick Griffith is pictured here in one of the two sinkholes in 2008, collecting seeds.
 Be like Patrick: make sure you visit each population.

 Every year is different:

-One not-so-surprising finding from this work was that many more individual plants were needed for the Sinkhole Cycad than for the Keys Thatch Palm, in order to get an adequate level of genetic diversity in the collection.
+One not-so-surprising finding from this work was that many more individual plants are needed for the Sinkhole Cycad than for the Keys Thatch Palm, or even the Bay Rush, in order to get an adequate level of genetic diversity in the collection.
 Considering the biology of these plants, and what we observed in the field, that appears to be related to the life history of the Sinkhole Cycad.
-In 2010, when we collected seed for this study, only 7 female plants were coning.
+In 2010, when we collected seed for these studies, only 7 female plants were coning.
 So, the collection is derived from a limited number of parents.

 Freddy Tut (Belize Botanic Gardens) is pictured here, revisiting the sinkholes in 2014.
 Be like Freddy: make sure you go back again in different years.

+Biology Informs Strategy